jtmorris/tweet-this/readme.txt

 == Upgrade Notice ==
+= 1.1.0 =
+NEW FEATURES & THEMES: New inline link capability, shortcode creator options, and three new themes.
 = 1.0.4 =
 If plugin update fails for any reason, try manually activating the plugin!
 = 1.0.0 =